Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: Applications

 We now turn our attention to relative NO-$2^k$-tuples in the case of a strong finitely aligned $k$-graph $(\La,d)$.
 Our first aim is to describe the NT-$2^k$-tuples of $X(\La)$ from a graph theoretic perspective, by translating items (i)-(iv) of Definition \ref{D:NT tuple} into properties on vertices.
-We obtain the following proposition towards the characterisation of item (i) of Definition \ref{D:NT tuple}.
+We give the following lemma towards the characterisation of item (i) of Definition \ref{D:NT tuple}.